vvvv666/greenfield-docs/src/faq/README.md

 and trade your data through various DApps and data trading platforms.

 ### How long can the data uploaded to the testnet be saved?
 Testnet is used for testing, so it won't keep user's data for a long time.
-It is expected to be dropped after 7days.
+It is expected to be dropped after 7 days.

 ### Where can I get Developer support?
 Check out the Greenfield Developer Discord for technical support.